Images for illustrative purposes only

 How do I use Scheriproct Ointment?

 When applying the Scheriptoct ointment for the very first time, there are some easy to follow instructions patients must adhere to.
 First of all, make sure you wash your hands thoroughly before and after applying the topical ointment.
 Unlike the cream, the suppository variant is used by simply inserting it on the rectum area about one day after defecation.
-If your anal itching and piles are very painful and severe, your medical doctor will recommend you use a suppository instead of the topical treatment.
+If your anal itching and piles are very painful and severe, your prescriber will recommend you use a suppository instead of the topical treatment.
 The suppository will be used for about three times a day or as directed by your physician.

 When applying the ointment, a tiny amount will be applied and used in the day and night, after the patient has moved bowel.
-For severe and worst cases, the medical doctor will recommend using the topical treatment to up to 4 times daily for the first day of use.
+For severe and worst cases, the prescriber will recommend using the topical treatment to up to 4 times daily for the first day of use.
 Take a pea-sized ointment and apply it thinly on the anal area with the help of your fingers or you can use the product nozzle to help insert a tiny portion of the ointment into the back passage.
 When applying using the nozzle, the nozzle of the Scheriptoct ointment must be tightly screwed to the body of the ointment tube.
 Then, gently squeeze the tube until such time that the ointment nozzle is filled with the ointment.
 Gently insert the nozzle into the rectum of the patient and squeeze out the contents lightly.
 Withdraw the nozzle very slowly, and then make sure you thoroughly clean the nozzle with soap and water after every use.
 Wash your hands thoroughly as well.
 Never cover the area that was treated with Scheriptoct ointment with any waterproof dressing or bandage.
 This includes adding nappy to children if the Scheriptoct ointment was prescribed for use by them.
 Scheriptoct ointment must not be used for longer than 7 days at a given treatment time.
-If your symptoms persist, or your medical condition has not developed with Scheriptoct ointment contact your medical doctor for further assistance.
+If your symptoms persist, or your medical condition has not developed with Scheriptoct ointment contact your prescriber for further assistance.

 Scheriproct Ointment dosage